sunflower0305/study/README.md

 ### 🌟 About

 **Study Sphere** is an intelligent and versatile learning platform built to supercharge your study sessions.
-With a modern interface and powerful AI support, it offers an engaging and personalized educational experience through three core features:
+With a modern interface and powerful AI support, it offers an engaging and personalized educational experience through four core features:

 - 📝 **Notes**: Create, manage, and organize your study notes with ease.
 - ❓ **Quiz**: Challenge yourself with subject-specific quizzes and track your progress.
+- 🃏 **Flashcards Generator**: AI-powered flashcard creation from your study material for effective memorization.
 - 🤖 **Study Buddy (AI Mentor)**: Get instant help, explanations, and guidance from your AI-powered learning assistant.

 Start your journey toward smarter studying with **Study Sphere** – where learning meets innovation.